Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Related Work

 \subsection{Code–Text Representation Learning}

-To bridge the semantic gap between natural language and source code, extensive efforts have been devoted to developing pre-trained models for code understanding.
-These models are typically trained in a self-supervised manner on large-scale code corpora, enabling them to capture both program structures and natural language semantics.
-Representative works include CodeBERT \cite{feng2020codebert}, UniXcoder \cite{guo2022unixcoder}, and CodeT5 \cite{wang2021codet5,wang2023codet5+}.
-Most of these approaches are built upon the Transformer architecture and learn joint representations of code and natural language, thereby facilitating cross-modal semantic modeling \cite{zhang2024code,liu2025empirical}.
+To bridge the semantic gap between natural language and source code, a large body of recent research has proposed pre-trained models for code semantic understanding.
+These models are typically trained on large-scale code corpora using self-supervised learning, enabling them to capture both program structural information and natural language semantics.
+Representative approaches include CodeBERT \cite{feng2020codebert}, UniXcoder \cite{guo2022unixcoder}, and CodeT5 \cite{wang2021codet5,wang2023codet5+}.
+Most of these models are built upon the Transformer architecture and learn cross-modal representations by jointly encoding code and natural language text \cite{zhang2024code,liu2025empirical}.

-Building upon these advances, prior studies have applied such models to a variety of code intelligence tasks, including code search, code summarization, and code translation, achieving substantial performance improvements across multiple benchmark datasets \cite{huang2024code}.
-These results demonstrate the effectiveness of pre-trained language models in capturing semantic relationships between code and natural language.
-However, existing research primarily focuses on matching code snippets with short textual queries.
-In contrast, the problem of consistency analysis between complex scientific documents and software implementations remains largely underexplored.
+Building upon these foundations, pre-trained models have been widely applied to various code intelligence tasks, such as code search, code summarization, and code translation, achieving substantial performance improvements on multiple benchmark datasets \cite{huang2024code}.
+These results demonstrate the effectiveness of pre-trained models in capturing semantic relationships between code and natural language.
+However, existing studies primarily focus on matching between code snippets and short textual queries, where the semantic scope is relatively limited and the structure is comparatively simple.
+Systematic exploration of more complex consistency analysis between scientific papers and software code implementations remains largely absent.